Ideal transition systems: Introduction

 while $\SymX_{213} = \{A \in \SymMat_{3\times 3} : A_{11} = 0\}$ has ideal $\SymI_{213} = \langle u_{11}\rangle$.
 As a variety, $\SymX_{132} \cap \SymX_{213}$ is just the set of symmetric matrices $\left[ \begin{smallmatrix} 0 & 0 & \ast \\ 0 & \ast & \ast \\ \ast & \ast & \ast \end{smallmatrix} \right]$.
 However, the scheme structure is non-reduced as

 \end{example}

 Because of obstructions like this one, the set of ideals $\SymI_w$ is too small to be assembled into a transition system as defined in Section~\ref{ts-sect}.
 Nevertheless, we conjecture that a larger transition system exists which includes these ideals.
-We explain this conjecture precisely in Section~\ref{schumat-sect3} and present some evidence that it holds.
+We explain this conjecture precisely in Section~\ref{schumat-sect3} (see Conjecture~\ref{sym-conj}) and present some evidence that it holds.

 There, we also outline some appealing consequences of such a result, for which we have more computational support.
-For example, our main Conjecture~\ref{sym-conj} would imply that each ideal $\SymI_w$ is both radical and prime, and that the ideal's original generating set of minors is a Gr\"obner basis under an appropriate term order.
+In detail, our main conjecture would imply that each ideal $\SymI_w$ is both radical and prime (Conjecture~\ref{sym-conj4}), and that the ideal's original generating set of minors is a Gr\"obner basis under an appropriate term order (Conjecture~\ref{sym-conj3b}).
 These properties have been checked by computer when $\ch(\KK)=0$ for $n\leq 7$.
+Conjecture~\ref{sym-conj} would also imply that $\SymI_w$ is the ideal of the variety $\SymX_w$ (Conjecture~\ref{sym-conj3a}).

+In Section~\ref{stable-sect} we study a more involved application of this last conjectural property.
+Specifically, assuming Conjecture~\ref{sym-conj3a} as a hypothesis, we show that the \defn{orthogonal Grothendieck polynomials} introduced in \cite{MP2020} have well-defined stable limits.
+This reduces the open problem \cite[Prob.~5.3]{MP2020} to the task of constructing a transition system that includes all of the ideals $\SymI_w$.